 - Research in the field of membrane biophysics

-- Research in the field of surface science
+- Research in the field of surface wetting and de-wetting

 Laboratory: Click here for laboratory details